anty-filidor/network_diffusion/README.md

 ## Package Installation

 To install the package, run this command: `pip install network_diffusion`.
-Please note that we currently support Linux, MacOS, and Windows, but the package is mostly tested and developed on Unix-based systems.
+Please note that the package is supported on Linux, macOS and Windows, and is mostly tested and developed on Unix-like systems.

 To contribute, please clone the repo, switch to a new feature branch, and install the environment: